isabella232/SOLR-4449/README.md

 * The ability to disable backup requests and bypass most of the custom code here
 * Performance-aware backup requests

+The git tag "5.3_port_complete" can be used if you don't want the metrics-core dependency, and only need fixed backup delays.

 Author
 ==========